MAILARAMSAICHAITANYA2004/Leet-Code/leetcode/2050/README.md

 A node's distance is its time plus the maximum distance of all predecessor nodes.
 We can calculate the distances via a topological sort.
 The answer is the maximum distance.

+The code finds the minimum time to finish all courses with prerequisites using topological sorting.
+It builds a graph where each node represents a course, and edges represent prerequisites.
+Courses with no prerequisites (indegree 0) are added to a queue.
+For each course processed, it updates the time required for dependent courses by taking the maximum of the current time and the new time (course time + prerequisite time).
+Once all courses are processed, the maximum time among all courses is returned as the answer.

 ```cpp
 // OJ: https://leetcode.com/problems/parallel-courses-iii/
 // Author: github.com/lzl124631x